mellypop/curse-of-strahd/docs/Enemies/Vallaki/Felix (Demon).md

-This demon had been impersonating [[Felix|Felix]] for an undetermined amount of time.
-The party discovered it in the attic of [[St. Andril's Orphanage|St. Andril's Orphanage]]
+This demon had been impersonating [[../../Characters/Vallaki/Felix|Felix]] for an undetermined amount of time.
+The party discovered it in the attic of [[../../Locations/Vallaki/St. Andril's Orphanage|St. Andril's Orphanage]]